kienbesirius/git_learn/README.md

 - To change branch type command : `git branch <the_branch_name>`
 - Create new file(s) and add as usual and type : `git commit -m "message of yours"`
 - To push to the Release branch type : `git push origin Release`

+# More information at Commits Branch
+Command typed:
+- `git branch Commits`
+- `git checkout Commits`
+- `git push origin Commits`

+The result is a new branch `Commits` append to Repository

+And this Commits branch have all the components in the Release branch `A copy of Release Branch`

+`Cause Commits branch was create while working in the Release branch` so this is the result